MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Get-Licenses-Plate/GetLPArrayByStatus.md

 **ProcessMethod**: GetLPArrayByStatus

 **Description**:
-Method that returns the combination of Registration Headers / Registration Lines according to the number of the **Warehouse Receipt** with which it is filtered.
+Method that returns the combination of Registration Headers / Registration Lines according to the **LP Status**.

 **Input**:
 **Parameters**: Status of the LP, the options are of the integer type as seen below